+From a social planner perspective, the minimum wage policy appears to have increased social welfare, with positive distributional effects at the cost of some "efficient unemployment" (Lee and Saez, 2012) rather reflected in substitution of workforce composition.

-6. Conclusions (incomplete version)
+5. Conclusions

 This article investigates the effect of the changes of the minimum wage policy in Thailand between 2002 and 2013.
 The evaluation disentangles the effects of the introduction of multiple minima at provincial level and the fastest rise in the country's history to a uniform rate with an accounting of the short run effects induced by the policy change.
 We focus on the temporal effects of policy introduction on employment and we propose an analysis of the distributional effects it induced.

-We find aggregate employment to be rather stable with some minor downward adjustments in agriculture, some evidence of immediate dis-employment effect for young low-skilled workers and no major contraction in other groups of the population.
-Investigating the dynamic response of markets, we show some evidence of anticipation effects in microenterprises and SMEs participation with contractions.

-Additionally, in provinces with low minimum wage regimes Industry employment shows some contraction, while Services has been responding positively with rises in employment.
-The distributed-lag growth equation suggests negative effects on growth of employment-to-population in SMEs and micro-enterprises especially, showing effects one year after the policy change.
-In terms of wage analysis, we propose an application of the
+We find aggregate employment to be rather stable with some minor downward adjustments in agriculture, some evidence of immediate disemployment effect for young low-skilled workers and no major contraction for other groups of the population.
+Investigating the dynamic response of markets, we show some evidence of anticipation in microenterprises and SMEs with employment contractions.
+Additionally, in provinces with low minimum wage regimes employment in Industry shows some contraction, while Services has responded positively with rises in employment.
+The distributed-lag growth equation corroborates the negative effect of the minimum wage on growth of employment-to-population in SMEs, showing effects one year after the policy change.
+For the wage analysis, we propose an application of the RIF regression to provincial-level wage distributions.
+We find positive effects of the minimum wage on the hourly wage distribution, with effects spanning between the 15th and 60th percentile, but with no effect on the lowest percentile.
+We ascribe the latter result to non-compliance in the wage determination of micro enterprises, which we tentatively conclude could be reducing the total effectiveness of the policy in redistributing to the less well-off.

-&lt;sup>26 The assumption of fixed labour supply could be relaxed by the introduction of a dependency of labour supply on hiring and wages, and still be valid as long as it would not be dependent on firms' decision (Butcher et al., 2012).
+25 The assumption of fixed labour supply could be relaxed by the introduction of a dependency of labour supply on hiring and wages, and still be valid as long as it would not be dependent on firms' decision (Butcher et al., 2012).